-At Home Sweet Home In-Home Care, our Battle Creek home care experts have learned that probably the most successful way to convince older adults to take care of themselves is by their adult children expressing what it means to them.
+At Home Sweet Home In-Home Care, our in-home caregivers have learned that probably the most successful way to convince older adults to take care of themselves is by their adult children expressing what it means to them.
 Our parents have taken care of us all of our lives, and would like what is best for us.
 Expressing your point of view can significantly help towards convincing them of the necessity and subsequently supporting them to remain healthy.
 For example, try initiating the discussion like this:

 “Dad, the pain you have been dealing with in your wrist is truly concerning me.
 Can we go to have that looked at so that I can stop worrying?”

 You may be pleasantly surprised at how readily your aging parent will agree, realizing that it will help you.
-In the event that you continue to struggle with helping your parent understand the need for proper medical care, call on Home Sweet Home In-Home Care.
-We are experienced in helping families with getting through the often difficult transition to accept help at home, and sometimes the recommendation of a professional, unbiased 3rd party will make a world of difference in alleviating concerns and shifting the focus towards the many benefits of in-home care.
+In the event that you continue to struggle with helping your parent understand the need for proper medical care, call on Home Sweet Home In-Home Care to learn how our senior home care in Marshall, MI and the nearby areas can help.
+Our in home caregivers in Marshall and the surrounding Southwest Michigan communities are experienced in helping families get through the often difficult transition to accept help at home.
+Sometimes the recommendation of a professional, unbiased third party will make a world of difference in alleviating concerns and shifting the focus towards the many benefits of in-home care.
 Contact us online or call us now at (269) 849-9252 in St. Joseph, 269-763-5350 in Paw Paw, 269-963-9888 in Battle Creek or 269-373-5444 in Kalamazoo.